ycpcs/cs335-spring2020/syllabus/index.md

 -   Labs and assignments: 40% (†)
 -   2 Quizzes: 20%
 -   Final project: 25%
--   Cybercrime history topic: 10%
+-   Cybersecurity history study: 10%
 -   Attendance and participation: 5%

 (†) You must make a good faith effort to complete all of the labs and assignments in order to pass the course.
 Failure to complete all labs and assignments is grounds for receiving a reduced or failing grade for the course.